 Major Cities: Mombasa, Kisumu, Nakuru

-Employment contracts in Kenya can be for a fixed duration of an indefinite period.
-The Employment Act allows a fixed duration contract to be stretched for a length up to one month if the work requires the employee to travel.
+Employment contracts in Kenya can be for a fixed duration or an indefinite period.
+The Employment Act allows a fixed duration contract to be stretched up to 1 month if the work requires the employee to travel.